CAPS Trust is now the

 Tax Deferral and Installment Sale.
 The taxes aren’t eliminated, but they are deferred like they are with a 401k until the proceeds are received on an installment sale basis.
 Investing pre-tax dollars accelerates returns.
 Having the use of more money over time means higher growth and better returns over time.

 Invests for Secure Growth.
 The pre-tax proceeds are managed by a Registered Investment Advisor (RIA) who is hired by the Trustee to manage and protect the money.
 This RIA has a fiduciary duty to the Trustee to only make investments that are “commercially reasonable” including investment grade securities, publicly traded stocks, bonds, life insurance. etc. Seller input is used to make the investment decisions to protect the collateral for the note.

-The CAPS Trust structure is a powerful tax reduction/deferral tool for 2 reasons:
+The CAPS Trust/Asset Exchange structures are powerful tax reduction/deferral tools for 2 reasons:

 The seller receives the use of “before tax” proceeds for up to 20 years to put more money in their pocket.
 The seller would normally be forced to pay 100% of the taxes in full up front.
 Sellers can use these pre-tax dollars to make money over time, even enough money to pay a percentage of the taxes in the future as money is paid out of the Trust.

 CAPS allows the seller to plan when the taxes are paid and take advantage of tiered tax rates.
 A seller can effectively lower their tax rates on a portion of the tax that would have been due if the taxes were all paid at closing.

 For example, we recently helped Adam and Julie defer $1.2 Million on a $5 Million sale.
 They now have the use of $5 Million instead of $3.8 Million.
 By putting their tax deferral to work, they plan to use pre-tax dollars to make enough money on their tax deferral to reduce their future tax bill.